cor-mobile-robotics/lab-wiki/README.md

 - Request an short onboarding session and safety briefing with one of the [lab technicians](https://www.tudelft.nl/en/me/about/departments/cognitive-robotics-cor/people/technical-support) or existing users of the lab (most [PhD's of Javier's group](https://autonomousrobots.nl/people/) and [Laura's group](https://r2clab.com/?page_id=286#group-phd-id) are users).
 As part of this email, you may also request access to the lab [calendar](./calendar.md) (requires a TUD netid).
 If you do not have booking-rights for the calendar, you must make your bookings through existing lab members.
 Again, most [members of Javier's group]([https://www.tudelft.nl/en/me/about/departments/cognitive-robotics-cor/people/learning-and-autonomous-control](https://autonomousrobots.nl/people/)), [Laura's group](https://r2clab.com/?page_id=286#group-phd-id) as well as the [CoR Technicians](https://www.tudelft.nl/en/me/about/departments/cognitive-robotics-cor/people/technical-support) can help you with this.
+- As part of the initial onboarding session, you will learn:
+  - Which [safety considerations](safety.md) to take during experiments.
+  - Where to get the keys for the lab equipment.
+  - How to book a slot in the [calendar](calendar.md).

 ## Usage
 [Safety Instructions](safety.md) <br />